 Editor's note: National Psoriasis Foundation recommends that you check with your doctor before beginning any new exercise program.

-Martha Wagner is a freelance writer and editor based in Portland, Ore.
+Martha Wagner is a freelance writer and editor based in Portland, Oregon.
 She has been a yoga student for 40 years.
-Her website is www.marthawagner.com.

-National Psoriasis Foundation thanks Amrita yoga studio in Portland, Ore., for providing studio space for photography.
+National Psoriasis Foundation thanks Amrita yoga studio in Portland for providing studio space for photography.
+Photos by Shanda Tice.